nccgroup/Berserko/README.md

 ### System Requirements ###
 * Burp Suite - tested on version 1.7.05 (both Pro and Free)
-  * Also appears to run on Free version but not tested
 * Tested on Windows and Linux (Kali)

 ### Installation ###